Matt-and-Gib/gleemail/README.md

 If you've configured the hardware correctly, simply upload the code to your Arduino, open the serial monitor, and follow the prompts on screen (the LCD and serial monitor).
 If you haven't yet wired the hardware, refer to the [Wiring Diagram](#diagram).

+#### Unexpected Behavior?

+Experiencing unexpected behavior?
+Maybe we've run into your problem before you!
+The first step we'd advise you take if anything unexpected happens is to turn on Verbose Mode.
+Please see the startup code table below for further instructions.

+If that doesn't solve your problem, please submit an [issue on GitHub](https://github.com/Matt-and-Gib/gleemail/issues) and we will take a look at it (*should the stars align*).

 #### Features

 - 57 ~~flavors~~ morse code characters